steadson/learning-git/README.md

 # learning-git
-learning how to use git wisely
+learning how to use git wisely from amigoscode